zsoftly/ztiaws/CONTRIBUTING.md

-# Contributing to quickssm
+# Contributing to ZTiAWS

-Thank you for your interest in contributing to quickssm!
+Thank you for your interest in contributing to ZTiAWS!
 We especially welcome contributions for new AWS regions.

 ## Adding a New Region